dataviscourse/tutorials/lectures/lecture-javascript.md

 #### Inheritance (or better Prototype Delegation)

-Every JavaScript object has a special field which points to another object.
-Then, every time you tell JavaScript to access a field from an object, it tries to find the field.
+Every time you tell JavaScript to access a field from an object, it tries to find the field.
 If the field exists, then the lookup is performed.
 If, however, the field doesn’t exist, then JavaScript checks for the presence of a special prototype field in the object.
 If that field is not null, then the JavaScript runtime performs a recursive access of the field in the prototype object.
 This is more obvious with an example.
 Make sure to run these in your JavaScript console:

 {% include code.html id="inheritance" file="inheritance.js" code="" js="true" preview="false" %}